OpenSecretCloud/OpenSecret-SDK/README.md

 - `signUp(email: string, password: string, inviteCode: string, name?: string): Promise<void>`: Signs up a new user with the provided email, password, invite code, and optional name.
 - `signInGuest(id: string, password: string): Promise<void>`: Signs in a guest user with their ID and password.
 - `signUpGuest(password: string, inviteCode: string): Promise<LoginResponse>`: Creates a new guest account with just a password and invite code.
 Returns a response containing the guest's ID, access token, and refresh token.
-- `convertGuestToUserAccount(email: string, password: string, name?: string): Promise<void>`: Converts a guest account to a regular account with email authentication.
+- `convertGuestToUserAccount(email: string, password: string, name?: string): Promise<void>`: Converts current guest account to a regular account with email authentication.
 Optionally sets the user's name.
 - `signOut(): Promise<void>`: Signs out the current user.

 #### Key-Value Storage Methods